 The peculiarities of the flora of Plitvice lakes park are the result of a series of environmental factors.
 One of the most influential is certainly geographical location.
 The park is located 50 km in air distance from the sea.
 The background of the park consists of the longest and highest Croatian mountain Velebit.
-What is more, the park is located at the meeting point of continental and coastal climate.
+What is more, the park is located at the meeting point of the continental and coastal climate.
 From the highest point to the lowest there is a difference of as much as 800 m.
-Mutual action of the all the above factors lead to the development of such a rich and diverse plant life.
-If you have the desire to explore the park biodiversity we encourage you to join our local expert guide on the Plitvice Lakes Tour From Split.
+Mutual action of all the above factors leads to the development of such rich and diverse plant life.
+If you have the desire to explore the park’s biodiversity we encourage you to join our local expert guide on the Plitvice Lakes Tour From Split.

 Systematic research on high plants that started quite late (Šegulja and Krga in 1984) confirmed that the park, in terms of the richness and diversity of the flora of higher plants, represents a unique phenomenon.
-On a relatively small area of the park there were 1,267 plant species grouped in 112 families.
+On a relatively small area of the park, there were 1,267 plant species grouped in 112 families.

 The great diversity, the presence of relict, endemic, rare, protected species, of which a large number are on the Red List of species of Croatia and on the IUCN Red List of endangered species, make the park a very valuable floristic area, not only in Croatia but in Europe and the world.

 The park is rich in endemic species with narrower and wider distribution (72 species).
 Of special value are endemics, out of which these were for the first time described in precisely this area: grassy bells (Edraianthus tenuifolius), ranunculus (Ranunculus scutatus) and meadow squill (Scilla litardierei) – species abundantly represented within the moist valley meadows in the park.

 Within the group of protected species (22 species), a rare and endangered lady’s slipper (Cypripedium calceolus) stands out as the most beautiful orchid in Europe.